-Creating your own special ceremony for scattering a loved one’s ashes can be a remarkably peaceful and moving experience for everyone involved.
+Creating your own special ceremony for scattering ashes of a loved one can be a remarkably peaceful and moving experience for everyone involved.
 Best of all, you can determine exactly how you would like the memorial to take place.
 It may be as simple as casting the ashes to the wind in a familiar and close by location or traveling to a far off location to distribute the remains by boat or air plane.

 Casting ashes to the wind either over land or water is how most of us think of scattering.
 Indeed, this is probably still the most popular method.
 Other common methods are trenching and raking.
 Trenching involves placing the ashes, either loose or in a biodegradable urn, in a shallow trench.
 Raking involves scattering the ashes over soil and then raking the remains into the soil.
 With all three methods you can have one person take care of the remains or you can share the task between members of a group.